TCFS students study two compulsory core subjects, which are English (Literature, Drama and English for Academic Purposes) and History of Ideas

 EAP is designed to help develop study skills in the following areas:

-interpreting information: understanding academic texts, identifying relevant information, synthesising information from reading texts, recognising points of view and bias
+interpreting information understanding spoken and written academic texts, identifying relevant information, synthesising information from listening and reading texts, and recognising points of view and biasis.

-- expressing ideas: formulating an opinion, presenting an argument using academic style orally and in written form, paraphrasing and using academic referencing conventions, structuring academic essays and presentations, participating in discussions.
+expressing ideas formulating an opinion, presenting an argument using academic style in both oral and written forms, paraphrasing and using academic referencing conventions, structuring academic essays, reports and presentations, participating in discussions.

 This subject develops communication skills, particularly using English language within the Australian social and cultural context.
 It promotes group skills, fosters creativity and imagination, develops self-confidence and encourages initiative, responsibility and leadership.